 First suppose that $r=1$, so the signature is of the form $[1;k]$.
-By assumption, $k$ is divisible by $2$ or $3$, so by Lemma \ref{lem-support}, we can build an element $c\in A_n$ of order $k$ with ${\rm Supp} (c) \geq n-3$.
-Using Theorem \ref{T:Bertram}, there are two conjugate cycles $\ell_1$ and $\ell_2$ of length $\lfloor3n/4\rfloor$ whose product is $c^{-1}$.
-Note that the combined size of the support of $\ell_1$ and $\ell_2$ is at least $n-3$ as the product must stabilize all the values in $c$.
+By assumption, $k$ is divisible by $2$ or $3$, and so, using the construction from the proof of Lemma \ref{lem-support}, we can build an element $c_1\in A_n$ of order $k$ with ${\rm Supp} (c_1) \geq n-3$.
+Using Theorem \ref{T:Bertram}, there are two conjugate cycles $\ell_1$ and $\ell_2$ of length $\lfloor3n/4\rfloor$ whose product is $c_1^{-1}$.
+Note that the combined size of the supports of $\ell_1$ and $\ell_2$ is at least $n-3$ as the product must stabilize all the points in $c_1$.
 By Proposition \ref{prop-prime} there is a prime $p$ between $\lfloor 3n/4\rfloor +3$ and $n-3$.
-Now, using the construction in \cite{Bertram}, we can add additional values to each of the cycles $\ell_1$ and $\ell_2$ to create cycles of length $p$ whose combined support has size $n$.
-Specifically, we add values to the cycles $\ell_1$ and $\ell_2$ by first adding the fixed points of $c$ and then additional values as needed, observing that since $p\geq \lfloor 3n/4 \rfloor +3$, at least three values will always be added.
+Now, using the construction in \cite{Bertram}, we can add additional points to each of the cycles $\ell_1$ and $\ell_2$ to create cycles of length $p$ whose combined support has size $n$.
+Specifically, we add points to the cycles $\ell_1$ and $\ell_2$ by first adding the fixed points of $c_1$ and then additional points as needed, observing that since $p\geq \lfloor 3n/4 \rfloor +3$, at least three points will always be added.